EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 * Close all Map and Spectral Library Windows from the previous exercise.
 * The Geopackage format ``gpkg`` allows for the effective storage of spectral profiles along with their attributes (e.g., labels, location, descriptions, etc.), thus extending standard spectral library formats like the ENVI Spectral Library.
 * To load the urban spectral library, right-click on :file:`library_berlin.gpkg` in the :guilabel:`Data Views` panel and select :guilabel:`Open Spectral Library Viewer`.
 * Familiarize yourself with the representation of the spectral library and the attribute table.
-(CHECK WITH BJ : By default, only 64 spectra will be displayed at once in the plot window.
-To change this number, right-click in the plot area, go to :menuselection:`Others --> Max.
-Profiles` and enter a higher number, e.g. ``75`` (total number of spectra in :file:`library_berlin.sli`)

 .. image:: tut_img/06_spectrallibraryload.png
    :width: 100%